LuminateOne/laravel-revision-tracking/README.md

     $grandParent->push();
 ```

-If the `GrandParent` will not be updated, you need to call this method manually, after the `Parent` and `Child` model is updated it will create a relational revision:
+If the `GrandParent` will not be updated, you need to call this method manually `before you update the model`, after the `Parent` and `Child` model is updated it will create a relational revision:
 ```
 $grandParent->setAsRelationalRevision();
 ```